RUSSIA: Religious freedom survey, July 2012

 Attempts to toughen the 1997 Law continue to reach the new Duma.
 Communist deputy Andrei Tychinin's May 2012 draft would raise the minimum membership of a religious organisation from 10 to 50, and the minimum composition of a centralised religious organisation from three to 30 communities.
 It would also subject religious worship in private homes to regional law, which opponents of religious freedom have found far easier than federal law to amend to their liking.
 Tychinin's initiative received positive preliminary recommendation in June, and is set to go before the Duma in December 2012.
 In Russia's new political climate of popular protest and government clampdown, the Kremlin has neither sufficient concern nor incentive to head off such proposals.

-During his first two presidential terms from 2000 to 2008, Putin projected personal loyalty to Russian Orthodoxy, as through his close support for the dialogue that led to reconciliation between the Moscow Patriarchate and the emigre Russian Orthodox Church Abroad in May 2007.
+During his first two presidential terms from 2000 to 2008, Putin projected personal loyalty to Russian Orthodoxy (Moscow Patriarchate), as through his close support for the dialogue that led to part of the Russian Orthodox Church Outside Russia (ROCOR) joining the Moscow Patriarchate in May 2007.
+One branch of ROCOR with parishes inside Russia did not choose to join the Moscow Patriarchate.
 Yet Putin did not pursue privileged access to state institutions as sought by the Patriarchate.
 In late 2007 he even dramatically sidelined instruction of state school pupils in Orthodoxy via courses promoted by the Patriarchate.

 Dmitri Medvedev continued Putin's ambivalence towards religion, but with less rhetorical focus on Russian Orthodoxy.
 While he declared that special relations with the Orthodox Church would be "preserved and developed" on the day of his May 2008 inauguration as President, Medvedev repeatedly highlighted Russia's identity as a multi-confessional country over the following 18 months.
 Contrary to his international image as a progressive liberal, however, he granted the Patriarchate key concessions it had not gained from Putin: the introduction of an Orthodox Culture course in state schools; military chaplaincy; and an improved mechanism for the restitution of historical religious property (see below).
 A concrete legal shift away from the 1993 Constitution's equality for all religious communities thus occurred under Medvedev rather than Putin.